TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/workspace-deployment.md

     * [Find the regional URL for a workspace](https://docs.microsoft.com/azure/databricks/workspace/per-workspace-urls#find-the-legacy-regional-url-for-a-workspace)

-* When using Azure Databricks, it can be confusing when a new workspace and managed resource group just appear.
-Azure automatically creates a **Databricks workspace**, as well as a **managed resource group (databricks-rg-xxx-xxx)** containing all the resources needed to run the cluster.
+* When using Azure Databricks, you'll find that Azure automatically creates a **Databricks workspace**, as well as a **managed resource group (databricks-rg-xxx-xxx)** containing all the resources needed to run the cluster.
+This is why a workspace and a managed resource group suddenly appear.

   This managed resource group (MRG) is protected by a system-level lock to prevent deletions and modifications.
 The only way to directly remove the lock is to delete the service.
 However, by making changes to the parent resource group, those changes will be correspondingly updated in the managed resource group.